mozilla/nunjucks/docs/templating.md

 foo b...
 ```

-Truncate to 6 characters and replace "..." with a  "?":
+Truncate to 6 characters and append a question mark ("?") to the final string:

 **Input**